awxlong/awxlong.github.io/_posts/2023-07-12-penta-paradigm-orig-bib.md

 # Mergers

-The above models can be assembled together to expand the capabilities of each:
+The above models can be assembled together to expand the capabilities of each, hopefully without compromising each other's strenghts while mitigating their respective weaknesses:

 - Knowledge graph embeddings
 - Deep reinforcement learning